digital-asset/daml/ledger/daml-on-sql/README.rst

 virtualization or simply using physically different machines.
 Still, the Ledger API communicates abundantly with the database server and many Ledger API requests need to go all the way to persist information on the database.
-To reduce the latency necessary to serve outstanding requests, **the *DAML on PostgreSQL* server and PostgreSQL server should be physically co-located**.
+To reduce the latency necessary to serve outstanding requests, the *DAML on PostgreSQL* server and PostgreSQL server should be **physically co-located**.

 Core availability considerations
 ================================

-In order to address availability concerns, it's important to understand what each of the core components do and how they interact with each other, in particular regarding state and consistency.
+In order to address availability concerns, it is important to understand what each of the core components do and how they interact with each other, in particular regarding state and consistency.

 Having two *DAML on PostgreSQL* servers running on top of a single PostgreSQL server can lead to undefined (and likely broken) behavior.
-For this reason, it's important to maintain a strict 1:1 relationship between a running *DAML on PostgreSQL* server and a running PostgreSQL server.
+For this reason, you must maintain a strict 1:1 relationship between a running *DAML on PostgreSQL* server and a running PostgreSQL server.
 Note that using PostgreSQL in a high-availability configuration does not allow you to run additional *DAML on PostgreSQL* servers.

 Downtime for the *DAML on PostgreSQL* server can be minimized using a watchdog or orchestration system taking care of evaluating its health of the core